 Supporting community preparedness and recovery

 Our $25 million additional investment to support global grassroots, community COVID-19 preparedness and recovery will predominantly focus on value-in-kind opportunities.
-Some of these measures are well progressed, and include:
+These included:

 - Pledging A$1.25 million over five years to the Royal Flying Doctor Service in Australia (Queensland Section) to improve emergency and remotely delivered health care services across the region